Everything you need to know about visiting the Iguazu Falls in Argentina

 We also recommend Awasi Iguazu, a lavish lodge set on the banks of the River Iguazu, located just 20 minutes from Iguazu Falls.
 Each villa is assigned a private driver and 4WD, so you can explore the surrounding Atlantic Rainforest at your own pace.

-You’ll also enjoy customised culinary experiences, featuring fresh local produces, an open bar, and a fantastic selection of Argentinian wines.
+You’ll also enjoy customized culinary experiences, featuring fresh local produce, an open bar, and a fantastic selection of Argentinian wines.

 Posada Puerto Bemberg

-The Iguazu Falls changes throughout the year, depending on the season.
+The Iguazú Falls change throughout the year, depending on the season.
 If you’d like to see the waterfalls at their full, impressive force, the best time to visit is between December and February.

 The rains are longer and heavier during these months, and the falls peak in volume, however the rain may also cause walking trails and San Martin Island to close.